periode/thesis/outline/ideals.md

 a short history of programmers:

-> he legacy of an earlier tradition of celebratory accounts of “great men,” pioneering machines, and important “firsts” is still very much with us, particularly in popular and journalistic histories.
+> The legacy of an earlier tradition of celebratory accounts of “great men,” pioneering machines, and important “firsts” is still very much with us, particularly in popular and journalistic histories.
 (Nathan Esmenger 2007, Power to the People, Toward a Social History of Computing)

 also mention that there is a parallel history of soviet computing (james cortada article) but the domination of the US renders this moot (argue more specifically why)